tomvothecoder/vscode-demo/README.md

 # vscode-demo

-A demo repository for VS Code used for talks.
+A demo repository for VS Code used for talks on VS Code features and why I use it.

 Related presentation: <https://docs.google.com/presentation/d/1StvV-iIbExvw0ULIcbkTNqszGkY1_yo8sj5tyIZbVJ0/edit?usp=sharing>